 A luxury condo with three bedrooms, three bathrooms plus a guest bathroom, with a single-floor open-plan layout.
 The building features a pool, gym, and social area.
 It’s almost 2900 square feet in size.
 List price: $785,000.

 Santa Maria is one of the most premium neighborhoods in Panama City.
 It is master-planned and nicely landscaped.
 It boasts a Nicklaus Design golf course, a planned country club, and a 5-star hotel with a gourmet restaurant.

 It’s a self-contained, green, and walkable neighborhood, with parks, bike lanes, and plazas.
 It’s the kind of place where a healthy lifestyle comes with the address.
 And, it’s very exclusive.

 There’s a commercial side to Santa Maria, where businesses like banks and insurance companies have set up offices.
 It’s also close to the business park in Costa del Este, home to offices of multinationals like Halliburton, Samsung, Proctor & Gamble, and Adidas.

 Folks who work in these companies are the potential buyers and renters in Santa Maria…along with those seeking a desirable home address.

 Property Samples in Santa Maria:

-A huge 3-bed 3.5-bath condo with almost 3,000 square feet of living space.
+A huge three-bed three-and-a-half-bath condo with almost 3,000 square feet of living space.
 It has luxury finishes—granite counters, German kitchen appliances, wood panel ceilings, and marble floors.
 The upgrades on standard finishes run to almost $200,000, the seller says.
 The home has pool and golf course views from the balconies.
 List Price: $699,000.